Brian Gartland: Playing career

 Brian Gartland joined Dundalk during the July transfer window in 2013 having left Irish League side Portadown.
 Dundalk manager Stephen Kenny had moved to add Gartland to his squad to strengthen his centre-half options.

-Gartland made his Dundalk debut when entering as an early second-half substitute in the 3-0 win at home to Bohemians on 12 July 2013.
-On his first full start, Brian scored his first goal for Dundalk with against Cork on 19 July 2013 in Turners Cross.
-During the second half of the 2013 season, he formed a formidable partnership with Andy Boyle at the heart of the defence, and was a key player in Dundalk's title challenge - playing 12 matches and scoring twice.
+Gartland made his Dundalk debut when entering as an early second-half substitute in the 3–0 win at home to Bohemians on 12 July 2013.
+On his first full start, Brian scored his first goal for Dundalk against Cork on 19 July 2013 in Turners Cross.
+During the second half of the 2013 season, he formed a formidable partnership with Andy Boyle at the heart of the defence, and was a key player in Dundalk's title challenge – playing 12 matches and scoring twice.